All Episodes

 Now we're getting word they're going beyond that.

-Some Cold Warriors, I mean, if Ronald Reagan were around, he might be saying, Well, there you go again.
+Some Cold Warriors, I mean, if Ronald Reagan were around, he might be saying, well, there you go again.

-Some Cold Warri get the lesson.
+Some Cold Warriors never get the lesson.

-And some have suggested that the former KGB agent, the KBG uh chief, Mr. Putin, has expansionist aims.
+And some have suggested that the former KGB agent, the KBG chief, Mr. Putin, has expansionist aims.

 We can't be policing the world.